BzTheRpR/Easy-Binary-Search-Example/README.md

 # Easy-Binary-Search-Example

-The program is 20 search for sorted 20 random numbers.
+The program is for sorted 20 random numbers.

 -------------How To Use-------------